saracoth/newdark-mods/doc/Installation and Removal.md

 ## Simple Method

 If you used the simple install method, you only need to delete the just4fun*.dml and just4fun*.nut files.
 Removing mods breaks existing saves just as much as installing them, so be sure to start a new game afterward.

+## Dark Mod Manager Method (DMM)

+Use the mod manager to deactivate the mod as normal.

 ## Alternative Method